Redbank Valley

 The first goals of the organization were to clean litter, clear brush, open drainage, and begin establishing the long term plan of developing the trail.
 Since that time, RVTA and a group of dedicated volunteers have made truly record progress.
 In 9 years, all of the main trail was graded and rolled to compact the ballast stone, all of it has been surfaced with crushed limestone for a smooth surface, parking areas have been established, and all of the bridges on the main trail have been decked and railed with most work done by volunteers.
 Work was completed in August 2019 on surfacing of the entire 9-mile Sligo Spur which connects to the main trail at Lawsonham (mile 6) through to Walker Farm Road a mile south of Sligo.
 On the Sligo Spur, a major washout was repaired within the first mile, 3 bridges were decked and railed, parking areas have been improved and gates were installed to keep motorized traffic off the spur for the safety of trail users.

 Our major hurdles were 2 of the 3 tunnels (Brookville and Climax) that needed drainage and roof work before the 2 tunnels could be opened.
 The Climax Tunnel at mile 17 was our highest priority because of its location near the middle of the trail.
 Phase 1 repaired a roof fall near the western portal.
-Phases 2, 3 and 4 added tunnel liners in from each portal to support the 4-course spring arch brick lined ceiling and a buttress was added to the western portal with funding from DCNR and TAP/TE funding.
-Additional support and guniting was done in late 2017, in early 2018 an 80 foot extension from the eastern portal was added and the tunnel was completed in August 2018 and is now open.
+Phases 2, 3 and 4 added tunnel liners in from each portal to support the deteriorated 4-course spring arch brick lined ceiling and a buttress was added to the western portal with funding from DCNR and TAP/TE funding.
+Additional support and guniting was done in late 2017.
+In early 2018, an 80 foot extension from the eastern portal was added and the tunnel was completed in August 2018 and is now open.
 There are no current plans to improve the longer Brookville Tunnel at the current end of the trail since access is available via the Depot Street Spur.
+If the PA Wilds Loop and a connection to Brockway is completed by other groups, tunnel rehabilitation will be considered.

 Train passengers at Alcola Park in the 1950